 I'm graduating with an advanced degree.
 What do I need to do?

-All graduates are invited to attend the universitywide Commencement ceremony on Wednesday, May 24 at 1:30 p.m. in the Royal Farms Arena.
-Bachelor’s and doctoral candidates will be called to cross the stage.
+All graduates are invited to attend the universitywide Commencement ceremony on Thursday, May 24 at 1:30 p.m. in the Royal Farms Arena.
+Doctoral candidates will be called to cross the stage.
 Please refer to the Ceremonies by School page for details on your school-specific ceremony.

-The university has a new regalia vendor this year: Oak Hall.
-With the change comes newly designed regalia (cap and gown) for all graduates.
-Each graduate will need to purchase the new regalia in order to participate in the school-specific and universitywide ceremonies.
+Each graduate will need to purchase regalia (cap and gown) in order to participate in the school-specific and universitywide ceremonies.

-To purchase your regalia visit www.oakhalli.com/jhu.
-Select your school to purchase the correct regalia.
+To purchase your regalia visit https://jhu.shopoakhalli.com and select your school to purchase the correct regalia.

 Are tickets required?

 Tickets are not required for family and guests of graduates to attend the universitywide ceremony.
 There is ample seating in the arena, and students are welcome to bring as many guests as they would like.